MindPilot: Closed-loop Visual Stimulation Optimization for Brain Modulation with EEG-guided Diffusion: Appendix

 \subsubsection{Hyperparameter Sensitivity Analysis}

 In the Interactive Searching experiments, we utilized a fixed setting for the hyperparameters $\alpha$ (moving factor) and $\beta$ (reward propagation factor) based on initial pilot observations.
-To systematically evaluate the robustness of MindPilot and identify the optimal configuration, we performed a comprehensive grid search on the validation set.
-We explored the range of $[0.1, 0.9]$ for both $\alpha$ and $\beta$.
+To evaluate sensitivity to these choices, we performed a grid search on the validation set over $[0.1, 0.9]$ for both $\alpha$ and $\beta$.
 The results are summarized in Table~\ref{tab:ablation_alpha_beta}.

-The best performance is achieved when $\alpha=0.1$ and $\beta=0.1$, yielding a similarity score of $0.6586 \pm 0.0879$.
-The model maintains competitive performance across a wide range of configurations.
-However, we observe a general trend where lower values of $\beta$ (controlling reward propagation spread) tend to yield higher scores, suggesting that more localized reward feedback is beneficial for this specific task.
-The grid search reveals that the results currently reported in the main paper (which used suboptimal initialization) represent a \textit{conservative lower bound} of MindPilot's capabilities.
-The method effectively ``survived'' the suboptimal initialization and demonstrates a much higher performance ceiling with proper tuning ($\alpha=0.1, \beta=0.1$).
+The best validation-set performance in this grid is achieved when $\alpha=0.1$ and $\beta=0.1$, yielding a similarity score of $0.6586 \pm 0.0879$.
+Lower values of $\beta$ (controlling reward propagation spread) tend to yield higher scores in this experiment, suggesting that more localized reward feedback may be beneficial for this task.
+The grid therefore documents sensitivity to the selected hyperparameters rather than a universal performance bound.

 In the Tab.\ref{tab:ablation_alpha_beta}, we found that the $\beta$ parameter has a significant impact on the results.
 This might be because when we implemented the codes, we included a standardized penalty term for direct rewards, in order to ensure a stable acquisition of rewards, which made finding the distribution of potential target rewards more important than a single reward.